-Over the last decade or so, astronomers have discovered gobs of exoplanets—now numbering in the high quadruple digits.
-It often appears as if each new discovery is a little bit stranger than the last (take TrEs-2b: a planet made of a substance that's darker than coal).
-None I can think of come close to topping Gliese 436 b (otherwise known as GJ 436 b)—an exoplanet located approximately 30 light-years from Earth toward the constellation of Leo—in terms of unusual properties.
+Over the last decade, astronomers have discovered thousands of exoplanets, and it seems like each new discovery is a little bit stranger than the last.
+Take TrEs-2b, it's a planet made of a substance that's darker than coal.
+Then there's Gliese 436 b (otherwise known as GJ 436 b).
+This alien world is located approximately 30 light-years from Earth towards the constellation of Leo.
+And it is made of excruciatingly hot ice.

-The Neptune-sized planet orbits a star that is cooler, smaller and less luminous than the Sun: a red dwarf known as Gliese 436.
-The planet, in turn, completes one full orbit around its parent star in just 2 days and 15.5 hours.
-This short orbital period indicates that the planet in question is located very close to its star, perhaps orbiting Gliese 436 from one thirteenth of the distance between Mercury—the innermost planet in our solar system—and the Sun.
+Gliese 436 b is a Neptune-sized planet that orbits a red dwarf known as Gliese 436, a star that is cooler, smaller, and less luminous than the Sun.
+The planet completes one full orbit around its parent star in just a little over 2 days.
+This short orbital period indicates that the planet is located remarkably close to its star, perhaps orbiting Gliese 436 from one-hirteenth of the distance between Mercury (the innermost planet in our solar system) and the Sun.

-The cause of this perplexing discovery is still unknown, but whatever the case may be, the mystery of the missing methane still has astronomers scratching their heads.
+The cause of this perplexing phenenenon is still unknown and, of course, the mystery of the missing methane still has astronomers scratching their heads.

-Moving onward, as I mentioned before, the planet is comparable to Neptune in size, but it is too compact to have a complete hydrogen makeup (like typical gas giants), yet is not compact enough to be considered a “super-Earth” exoplanet.
-Therefore, astronomers believe the planet may host a large concentration of an exotic form of water-ice—now known as "Ice-x”—on top of a rocky core.
-It may seem extraordinary, but this is no familiar substance; It can remain solid despite blisteringly hot temperatures—we’re talking so hot, it could totally melt your face off if you somehow managed to catch a drop of it in your mouth.
+Although the planet is Neptune in size, it's too compact to have a complete hydrogen makeup (like typical gas giants); however, is not compact enough to be considered a rocky, super-Earth planet.
+Ultimately, astronomers think the planet hosts a large concentration of an exotic form of water-ice known as "Ice-x" on top of a rocky core.

-So, you may wonder how water can remain solid at temperature exceeding 400°C/700°F. That’s an excellent question.
-As it stands, it may be that the immense gravity of the planet is strong enough to compress the trace amounts of water vapor in its atmosphere, keeping it from reverting back to its natural form.
+So, how water can remain solid at these temperatures?
+The immense gravity of the planet is strong enough to compress the trace amounts of water vapor in its atmosphere, keeping it from reverting back to its liquid form.

-At the time, Dr Heather Knutson (the lead author) remarked: “Either this planet has a high cloud layer obscuring the view, or it has a cloud-free atmosphere that is deficient in hydrogen, which would make it very unlike Neptune.
+At the time, Dr Heather Knutson, lead author on the paper discussed the significance of this atmosphere: “Either this planet has a high cloud layer obscuring the view, or it has a cloud-free atmosphere that is deficient in hydrogen, which would make it very unlike Neptune.
 Instead of hydrogen, it could have relatively large amounts of heavier molecules such as water vapor, carbon monoxide, and carbon dioxide, which would compress the atmosphere and make it hard for us to detect any chemical signatures."

 By studying its transmission spectrum once more, the researchers from Warwick learned that a large cloud is situated between us and GJ 436b.
 This cloud, which presumably escaped from its planet’s atmosphere, is largely composed of hydrogen, and it continues to trail behind.